There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Nurazzolas (Villaputzu)

 Nurazzolas is an agriturismo that has made sustainability its motto.
-Everything is fueled by solar panels, the water is constantly recycled, and the whole place is entirely devoted to a life together with nature.
+Everything here is powered by solar panels; the water is constantly recycled, and the whole place is entirely devoted to a life together with nature.

-If you choose to stay here, you will be surrounded by beautiful olive trees, try their homemade olive oil, and have the possibility to reach some beautiful beaches in minutes.
-Villaputzu is in fact close to Muravera and Costa Rei.
+If you choose to stay here, you will be surrounded by beautiful olive trees.
+Try their homemade olive oil, the best way to accompany the delicious food served at the on-site restaurant.

 Tenuta Petra Bianca (Palau)